cdktf/cdktf-provider-consul/docs/provider.python.md

 - *Type:* str

+The datacenter to use.
+Defaults to that of the agent.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.17.0/docs#datacenter ConsulProvider#datacenter}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/consul/2.18.0/docs#datacenter ConsulProvider#datacenter}

 ---